SamStudio8/samstudio8.github.io.off/_posts/2015-04-21-the-story-so-far-p1.md

 [^6]: Which actually wouldn't be that much of a surprise.

 [^7]: Or small, depending on whether you've adjusted your world view yet.

+[^8]: Primarily because I don't trust anyone.
+Including myself.[^me]

+[^9]: I'm sure you can imagine what I really said.

+[^10]: In reality I wouldn't go so far as describing this as a "benchmark", my methodology is a little flawed.
+I was using the login/head node (which experiences varying levels of load) and runs Python 2.6 by default.
+I also made no real attempt to flush cache lines.
+Despite this, I demonstrated reproducible behaviour and thought it worth of mention.

+[^11]: Or 65 records for each person here in Wales.

+[^me]: Especially myself.